mol-pl/csp-report-to/README.md

    ```

 2. **Configure Database:**
-   - Create a PostgreSQL database.
+   - Create a PostgreSQL database (use steps in the `.sql/` directory).
    - Update the `.config.php` file with your database connection details.

 3. **Run the Application:**